trozler/myfpl-cli/README.md

 ![live](./promo/live.gif)

-- Check out other people's teams and your league standings way before fpl updates.
-All standings and teams are based on real time scores, which are adjusted for preliminary bonus and substitutions.
-Also includes every players captaincy choice and transfer hits.
+- See other people's teams and your league standings way before fpl updates.
+All standings and teams are based on real time scores, which are adjusted for bonus and substitutions.
+Output also includes every players captaincy choice and transfer hits.
 It can be used on leagues of any size, inclduing the overall league.

 **Fixture**

 ![live](./promo/fix.gif)

-- Get real time scores from PL fixtures, including goals, assits, cards and bonus.
+- Get real time scores from PL fixtures, including goals, assists, cards and bonus.

 **Gameweek**

 ![live](./promo/gw.gif)

-- See how your gameweek is going by viewing your real time score, adjusted for preliminary bonus and substitutions.
+- See how your gameweek is going by viewing your real time score, adjusted for bonus and substitutions.

 **Team**